 The person who creates the trust is called the “grantor” or the “settlor.”
 The person managing the money and property is called the “trustee,” and the trustee can be you or someone else.
 The person who receives the money or property from the trust is called the “beneficiary.”
 The money and property in the trust are called the “trust assets.”
-The trustee must follow the instructions in the trust describing how to manage and give out the trust assets, and how long the trust lasts.
+The trustee must follow the instructions in the trust document describing how to manage and give out the trust assets, and how long the trust lasts.

+You can put anything you own into a trust, like money, bank accounts, stocks, bonds, real estate, life insurance policies, vehicles, furniture, artwork, jewelry, and writings.
+If you are going to own something in the future, you can put your interest in that property into the trust.
+Your retirement accounts can name your trust as the beneficiary.
 The typical way a trust works is that a sum of money, called the “principal” is put in a bank account or an investment account in the name of the trust.
 The trustee controls the account.
 The interest that is earned on the account is called “income.”
-The trust document will either state how much and when trust principal and income are given to the beneficiary, or it will say that the trustee can spend what he thinks is proper.
+The trust document will either state how much and when trust principal and income are given to the beneficiary, or it will say that the trustee can distribute what he thinks is proper.
 It also states who will receive any money that is left when the trust ends.

-Legal Editor: Jill A. Kupferberg, March 2015
+Legal Editor: Jill A. Kupferberg, March 2015 (updated March 2016)

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.